How to Use Salt to Clean Your Home

 - Remove grease from iron kitchen utensils.
 Sprinkle a little bit of salt on top of them and let it sit.
 Remove any extra and wash it as always.
 You can use the same technique to remove dark marks of coffee and tea on cups.

-- Remove bathtub and sink stains by making a mixture of turpentine and salt.
+- Use salt to clean bathtub and sink stains by making a mixture of turpentine and salt.
 Apply it to the surfaces and let sit for 15 minutes.
 As a result, that ugly yellow color will go away.
-Then, wipe it with a wet sponge to remove anything extra and so it comes out perfect.
+Then, wipe it with a wet sponge to remove anything extra.

-- Clean the floors of your entire house.
-Add a half cup of salt to a mop bucket filled with warm water.
+- Use sal to clean the floors of your entire house.
+Add half cup of salt to a mop bucket filled with warm water.
 Mop like usual.
 If you have wood floors, it will be brighter.
 If it’s tile, you will prevent it from getting dirty quickly.

 - Prevent grease and bad odor from collecting in the sink.
 Make a vinegar and salt paste and pour it down the drain.

-- Clean yellow piano keys.
+- Use salt to clean yellow piano keys.
 Put salt and lemon juice on a soft cloth and scrub the keys to remove stains caused by moisture, the passing of time, or use.
 You can use the same treatment for marble or ivory pieces.

 - Increase the lifetime of brooms.
 Before using them for the first time, submerge them in hot salt water.

 - Remove sweat marks from clothing.
-Put four tablespoons of salt in a liter of hot water.
+Just put four tablespoons of salt in a liter of hot water.
 Rub the piece of clothing with a sponge until the mark disappears.